kuzzleio/documentation-old/src/api-documentation/controller-admin/shutdown.md

   "action": "shutdown",
   "collection": null,
   "index": null,
-  "volatile": null
+  "volatile": null,
+  "result": { "acknowledge": true }
 }
 ```

-Let you stop a Kuzzle instance after any remaining requests are processed, ensuring that no unnecessary `Service Unavailable` errors are returned to connected clients.
+Let you stop a Kuzzle instance after any remaining requests are processed.

+#### Cluster Mode

+In a Cluster environment, the shutdown action will be propagated across all nodes.